Designing Shared Behaviours

 Ecosystem of the product fits with users behaviours

-Put the users conversation at the heart of Group Bets, use gamification tools to drive engagement and build that sense of fun, banter etc.
+The task for Phase 2 was to put the users conversation at the heart of Group Bets — use gamification tools to drive engagement and build that sense of fun, banter etc.